 There are mistakes in your spelling and grammar

-You won’t get away with these – get a friend (ideally a fluent English speaker) to proofread your application for you - don’t simply rely on the spell checker.
+Don’t simply rely on the spell checker.
+If necessary get a friend (ideally a fluent English speaker) to proofread your application for you.

 The answers are not sufficiently detailed or specific